PostgreSQL monitoring with Netdata

 Configuration

-configuration file using edit-config
+Edit the python.d/postgres.conf configuration file using edit-config from the Netdata config

-directory, which is typically at /etc/netdata
+directory, which is typically at /etc/netdata.

 cd /etc/netdata # Replace this path with your Netdata config directory, if different